The Broadway League Foundation Inc.

 Known previously as Celebrate Broadway Preservation Fund, Inc., the Foundation launched in June 1993 to mark the 100th anniversary of the opening of the first legitimate theatre on 42nd Street in what is now the Times Square Theatre District.
 Since then the Foundation has supported a number of projects to help preserve Broadway's heritage and expose new audiences to Broadway theatre.
 Its initiatives have included:

-· The Broadway League's Family First Nights program, which helps at-risk families attend Broadway theatre together on a regular basis.
+- The Broadway League's Family First Nights® program, which helps financially at-risk families attend Broadway theatre together on a regular basis.
 The program promotes theatre-going as a lifelong activity and educates children about non-performance theatrical job opportunities.
-Launched in New York City in 2005, the program is expanding into key cities across the United States.
+Launched in New York City in 2005, the program has also expanded into key cities across the United States.

 The Foundation has received support by numerous organizations including the New York State Department of Economic Development, Theatre Development Fund, New York City Convention and Visitors Bureau, the U.S. Postal Service, Federated Department Stores Foundation, Lehman Bros., Time Warner Inc., Bloomberg LP and the Edith Meiser Foundation.

-For information on tax deductible giving opportunities contact Charlotte St. Martin, Executive Director,email@example.com or Colin Gibson, Director of Finance and Administration, firstname.lastname@example.org
+For information on tax deductible giving opportunities contact Charlotte St. Martin, President of The Broadway League, or Colin Gibson, Director of Finance and Administration for The Broadway League.

 The Foundation is a corporation organized under the Not-for-Profit Corporation Law of the State of New York, the purposes of which are exclusively charitable as defined in Section 501(c)(3) of the Internal Revenue Code of 1986.